wc-donation/wc-donation-platform/readme.txt

 === For whom is Donation Platform for WooCommerce suitable? ===

 * Charities
-* Individuals who Wish to Fundraise Online
+* Individuals who wish to fundraise online (for example for weddings, birthdays etc.)
 * Non-Profit Organisations (NPOs)
 * Political Fundraisers
 * Foundations, Clubs & NGOs